luigifreda/3dmr/README.md

 `$ source source_all.bash`
 Now, you're ready to test our *exploration*, *patrolling* and *navigation* systems.
 See the next sections for further details.

-If you do not have Ubuntu 20.04, you can use the [rosdocker](https://github.com/luigifreda/rosdocker#3dmr) tool.
+If you do not have Ubuntu 20.04, you can use [rosdocker](https://github.com/luigifreda/rosdocker#3dmr).

 Refer to [INSTALL.md](./INSTALL.md) if you need a manual installation.